-SC/66b/IA06 outlined the line transect sighting survey cruise plans for the 2017 and 2018 IWC-POWER as part of the short term research programme.
+SC/66b/IA06 outlined the line transect sighting survey cruise plans for the 2017 and 2018 IWC-POWER as the short term research program.
 It is assumed that the research vessel, Yushin-Maru No.3 (YS3), will be available for both cruises.
 It is proposed that the 2017 and 2018 cruises will be conducted in the Bering Sea, where the POWER cruises have not yet been conducted.
-Photo-identification and biopsy experiments are also planned.
+Photo-id and biopsy experiments are also planned.
 The cruise will take place mainly in July and August.
-The duration of the survey will be approximately 60 days involving 14 days in transit and 46 days in the research area.
-The outcome of the survey would also contribute to the Intersessional Workshop to Plan for a Medium-Long Term IWC-POWER International Programme in the North Pacific.
-The data and the report of this survey would be submitted to the Committee meeting soon after the cruise.
+The duration of the survey will be approximately 60 days involving 14 day-transit and 46 days in the research area.
+The outcome of the survey would also contribute to the intersessional workshop to plan for a medium-long term IWC-POWER international programme in the North Pacific.
+The data and report of this survey would be submitted to the Committee meeting soon after the cruise.